holaa-olaa/homepage/README.md

 * ES6+

 ## Setup
 It's easy!
-To run this project just open the link in your browsher.
+To run this project just open the link in your browser.